 While IBM is applying its Watson system to a variety of airline problems, former IBM aerospace executive Anant Sahay started his own firm, 1Ansah, to apply natural language processing and machine learning to help mechanics do faster, smarter trouble-shooting.
-The 1Ansah tool, AMRIT, is already working for Airbus helicopter techs in Australia, and Sahay is now setting up pilot test of AMRIT with SIA Engineering Company.
+The 1Ansah tool, AMRIT, is already working for Airbus helicopter techs in Australia.

 AMRIT enables engineers and techs to analyze technical publications, maintenance logs, MRO systems and sensor data in a single source of easily searched content that presents all the information in indexed, structured and ordered categories.
 Then AMRIT’s advanced intelligent assistant advises on relevant trouble-shooting and repair options and ranks them according to past success rates.